-To be able to take the exams at the end of the term, you will have to fulfill the requirements published by the examination office, and you have to apply for the exams on BASIS, our digital platform for course overview and exam application.
+To be able to take the exams at the end of the term, you will have to fulfill the requirements published by in the module handbook, and you have to apply for the exams on BASIS, our digital platform for course overview and exam application.

 The applications are usually opened around midsemester.
+You have to register for each exercise that you intend to pass.
+At the same time, you can also register for the first exam of every module.
 You can apply for as many or as few exams as you like, and you can step down from an exam until one week before without any explanations needed.
 Due to the nature of labs and seminars, you can only step down from them until you are assigned a topic.

 Every semester, two exams are offered for every module.
 If you pass the first one, you can use the second one for your improvement-exam (see below), but else, you do not have to take it.
-If you did not pass or did not attend the first one due to sickness or other reasons, you can go to the second one.
-Both exams are linked together, you can not register for the second one individually, even if you know you will not take the first one.
+If you did not pass or did not attend the first one, you can go to the second one.
+You can also take just the second exam, though you still have to register for the exercises.
+If you forget that, you cannot take the exam as your admission cannot be entered into BASIS.